zackforbing/ruby-submissions/1508/module_4_assignments/gametime/pat-and-torie/submission_form.markdown

 JavaScript Style

-20 points - Application is thoughtfully put together with some duplication and no major bugs.
+25 points - Application is thoughtfully put together with some duplication and no major bugs.
 Developer can speak to choices made in the code and knows what every line of code is doing.

 Workflow

 25 points - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.

 Code Sanitation

 The output from JSHint shows…
-13 points
+15 points - Zero complaints